-To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulics to ensure they are locked.
-Then, unlatch the seat belt and exit the loader.
+To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulic and steering controls to ensure they are locked.
+Then, Unlatch the seat belt and exit the loader.
 Do not enter or exit with the engine running unless as specified in this manual or under specific service and backhoe operating procedures.